Jacobo91/mern-starter/README.md

 # MERN Starter

-the aim with this starter is to have a fully configures starter project to begin creating a MERN Stack application.
+the aim with this starter is to have a fully configured starter project to begin creating a MERN Stack application.

+it uses lazy and suspense to load components to Routes in a way that is more performant.

+lazy  load image can be used to load images lazily and add effect to it while it load (for performance and user experience)

 ## Instructions: